houseofgeeks/hG-Chatbot/model implementation/README.md

-## This will contains the model analysis and implementation in jupyter file.
+## This file will contains the model analysis and implementation in jupyter file.
 ### current models:
 currently this file cointains:
 1. model.ipynb